DavesCodeMusings/ldapinator/README.md

 * You can update attributes for users and change their passwords.
 * You can edit group descriptions and GIDs, but not membership.
 * You can configure TLS certificates for encrypted communications.
-* You can configure to prevent updates without authorization, but currently there is no login via the web.
+* You can allow updates only when an authorization token is entered.
 * You can use the REST API to do everything (and more) that you can do via the web page.

 It's going to be a while before I add a feature to add and remove users or groups.
 You'll have to use other tools for that.
 I am a lone developer, not an enterprise team.
 Refer to Highlander quote above.